 You’ll also receive advice on the kit you’ll need to face the elements, and training to make sure you’re in the best shape possible to go the distance.

 You can look forward to support from our team from Conquer Hiking & Trekking who will be mountain guides on the day.

 In addition, our fantastic team of volunteers will greet you with a warm welcome as you arrive for registration.
-They’ll also be there to congratulate you as you finish your challenge and present every trekker with a special medal which you can wear with pride.
+They’ll also be there to congratulate you as you finish your challenge and present every trekker with a special certificate which you can display with pride.
 There is a post party celebration at the Dalesbridge Centre.